openearth/xbeach-docs/docs/xbeach_manual.rst

-To prevent the generation of large shockwaves due to sudden changes of the bottom level, bottom updating due to avalanching has been limited to a maximum length and time scale.
-The vertical change in bed level required to fulfill the creteria for the critical slope is multiplied with the ratio of the time step and a characteristic time scale (:par:`avaltime`).
+To prevent the generation of large shockwaves due to sudden changes of the bottom level, bottom updating due to avalanching has been limited to a maximum speed, defined by a characteristic length and time scale.
+This speed is found by distributing the vertical change in bed level required to fulfill the criterium for the critical slope over the characteristic time scale (:par:`avaltime`).
 This avaltime is proportional to the :par:`trep` by the :par:`nTrepAvaltime` parameter.
-Moreover, the bed level change is scaled with a horizontal length scale given by a empirical swash motion.
+Moreover, to remove grid size dependency, the bed level change is scaled with a ratio between the infragravity swash motion (following :cite:`Stockdon2006`) and the local grid size.

 .. _sec-bed-composition: